azhadolfo/DMS/README.md

 ## Getting Started

-To get started with FOS, please refer to the [documentation](link_to_documentation) for installation and usage instructions.
+To get started with DMS, please refer to the [documentation](link_to_documentation) for installation and usage instructions.

 ## Feedback